 - Pickaxe

-- First step: dig a 60 cm deep trench around the bamboo stump to be removed.
-Without this trench, cutting the culms may trigger the bamboo to react by sending its rootstocks much further away;
+- First: dig a 60 cm deep trench around bamboo stump to be removed.
+Without this trench, cutting culms can trigger bamboo to send its rootstocks much further;

-- Cut all the canes (culms) down to ground level using a pruning saw, brush cutter or chainsaw;
+- Cut all canes (culms) flush using a pruning saw, a brushcutter or a chainsaw;

-- Regularly remove (for 2 to 3 years) any shoots that resurface from the soil: don't wait until they're too large to prevent the rootstock from rebuilding its reserves.
-Moreover, when young, the shoots are very tender, making them easy to remove by hand or even simply by mowing over them;
+- Regularly remove (for 2 to 3 years) turions that reappear from soil: do not wait until they are too large to prevent rootstock from rebuilding reserves.
+Also, when young turions are very tender, so easy to remove by hand, or simply by mowing over them;

-- Another solution is to lay a black tarpaulin over the area where shoots typically emerge.
+- An alternative is to spread a black tarpaulin over area where turions usually reappear.
 Deprived of light, they will die.
-To secure the tarpaulin, place concrete blocks or large stones on top;
+To hold tarpaulin in place, use breeze blocks or large stones;

-- Finally, to speed up the process, you can try removing large rootstocks with a pickaxe.
-In cases where bamboos have been invading for several years, it may be useful to call in professionals equipped with a mini excavator.
-Note that a single piece of rootstock with at least 3 nodes can allow the bamboo to regrow;
+- Finally, and to speed up process, you can try to remove large rootstocks using a pickaxe.
+In case of bamboo invasion persisting for several years, it may be useful to call professionals with an excavator.
+Note that a single piece of rootstock with at least 3 nodes can allow bamboo to regrow;

-- Continue to hunt down the slightest young bamboo shoot for the next 3 years.
+- Keep tracking down every young bamboo shoot for next 3 years.

 Comments